dianahe1/dianahe1/README.md

 - ☀️ Hi!
-I'm Diana, a HS senior in CA
+I'm Diana, a CS major at Purdue
-- 🌱 Currently learning Javascript
+- 🌱 Currently learning Swift
-- 🍄 Hobbies: reading, design, watching c-dramas, going on walks, biking
+- 🍄 Hobbies: reading, biking, going to the gym, watching c-dramas, going on walks, baking
 - ☁️ Discord: <a href="https://discord.com/users/749000981169176678" target="_blank">lightlyue#8481</a>

 <!---